German invasion of Luxembourg: Aftermath

 On 11 May the Grand Ducal government reached Paris and installed itself in the Luxembourg legation.
 Fearing German aerial attack and finding the small facilities unsuitable, the government moved further south, first to Fontainebleau, and then Poitiers.
 It later moved to Portugal and the United Kingdom, before finally settling in Canada for the duration of the war.
 In exile, Charlotte became an important symbol of national unity.
 Her eldest son and heir, Jean, volunteered for the British Army in 1942.
 The only official representative left behind was Albert Wehrer, head of the Ministry of State Affairs, as well as the 41 deputies.

-By the end of May Wehrer and several high ranking functionaries established a provisional "Administrative Commission" to govern Luxembourg in lieu of the Grand Ducal family and the other ministers.
+By the end of May, Wehrer and several high ranking functionaries established a provisional "Administrative Commission" to govern Luxembourg in lieu of the Grand Ducal family and the other ministers.
 Wehrer retained the Ministry of State Affairs and assumed responsibility for Foreign Relations and Justice; Jean Metzdorf held the portfolios for Interior, Transportation, and Public Works; Joseph Carmes managed Finance, Labour, and Public Health; Louis Simmer oversaw Education, and Mathias Pütz directed Agriculture, Viticulture, Commerce, and Industry.

-In the days after the invasion Luxembourgian officers walked about the capital freely, though the regular soldiers were mostly confined to their barracks.
+In the days after the invasion Luxembourgish officers walked about the capital freely, though the regular soldiers were mostly confined to their barracks.
 Colonel Speller was briefly incarcerated by the Gestapo, though he was later released under close supervision.